 Although residence and fee hour requirements must be satisfied, the doctoral degree is not awarded on the basis of a specified number of credit hours but rather on the basis of demonstrated competence.
 Completion of the program normally requires six terms of full-time study beyond the master's degree.
 Students are expected to attain candidacy effective at the beginning of the sixth term.

-In addition, students elect at least three courses in organ literature from the following:
+In addition, students elect at least three courses in organ literature or early music from the following:

 Students are expected to attain candidacy effective at the beginning of the sixth term.